freenas/freenas-docs/userguide/services.rst

 -----------------

-%brand% can be configured to act either as the domain controller for a network or to join an existing Active Directory network as a domain controller.
+%brand% can be configured to act either as the domain controller for a network or to join an existing :ref:`Active Directory` network as a domain controller.

 .. note:: This section demonstrates how to configure the %brand% system to act as a domain controller.
-If your goal is to integrate with an existing Active Directory network to access its authentication and authorization services, configure :ref:`Active Directory` instead.
+If your goal is to integrate with an existing :ref:`Active Directory` network to access its authentication and authorization services, configure :ref:`Active Directory` instead.

-Be aware that configuring a domain controller is a complex process that requires a good understanding of how Active Directory works.
+Be aware that configuring a domain controller is a complex process that requires a good understanding of how :ref:`Active Directory` works.
 While
 :menuselection:`Services --> Domain Controller`
 makes it easy to input the needed settings into the administrative graphical interface, it is up to you to understand what those settings